MuKnSys/glow-on-lurk/glow/INSTALL.md

 after changing this value we can go to `lurk-rs/bin` and execute `lurkrs` file.

-4.Clone the glowOnLurk repository using the following command in your terminal:
+## Building glowOnLurk dependencies

-`git@github.com:MuKnIO/glowOnLurk.git `
+Clone the glowOnLurk repository:  `git clone git@github.com:MuKnIO/glowOnLurk.git `

-after that you can go into project directory and simply run:  `cabal build –ghc-option=-w all `
+from project root directory run `cabal build –ghc-option=-w all `

-#### Starting Server
+## Starting Server

 To start the server after building it we have to go in to the directory where it has been created, by default it will be in:
 `../glowOnLurk/dist-newstyle/build/{system_architecture_version}/{ghc_version}/glow-0.1.0.0/x`
 from this place you can choose between three different files.
 To start a mock server you have to go in `lurk-consensus-mock/build/lurk-consensus-mock` directory and simply execute the `lurk-consensus-mock` file.
 If the server is running correctly it will show a short notification in the terminal which also informs on which port the server is currently listening.

-#### Updating state before deploy
+## Updating state before deploy

 To correctly deploy the contract we need to load demo data from the repository using the `/demo/loadJM` endpoint.
 This endpoint will overwrite the state included in our LurkMockConsensusState.json, after that we can use the `/state` endpoint to check if our state has been changed correctly.